How can you define invoice automation success when your are just starting to explore your options?

 As a business, are you anticipating or planning for growth in the coming few years?

-As a business, is one of your drivers to ensure that you stay ahead of the technology curve, and subsequently your competitors?
+Is one of your drivers to ensure that you stay ahead of the technology curve?

 It is still important for you to define invoice automation success according to;